LoopKit/loopdocs/docs/nightscout/remote-commands.md

         * _<span translate="no">Loop</span>_&nbsp;will initiate a percentage of the recommended dose when it receives the carbs remote command
         * Your bolus will be accepted and take place in addition to an automatic boluses or be rejected because a bolus is already in progress

-    Typically, sending a remote carb entry alone is sufficient for *Loop* to know about the carbs and begin to dose for them.
+    Typically, sending a remote carb entry alone is sufficient for&nbsp;_<span translate="no">Loop</span>_&nbsp;to know about the carbs and begin to dose for them.

     If you really want to both bolus for carbs and enter carbs, then do it in that order.